-- Trained staff regarding a specific sensory, physical or motor skills need such as sensory processing, hearing loss. - Organisational / environmental change with specialist equipment. - Specialist assessments by an Occupational Therapist - Specialist assessments through the NHS such as the academy nurse, child development clinic, audiology, diabetes nurse, enuresis clinic. - Observation and advice from County's Sensory Service (ESBAS)
+- Trained staff regarding a specific sensory, physical or motor skills need such as sensory processing, hearing loss. - Organisational / environmental change with specialist equipment. - Specialist assessments by an Occupational Therapist - Specialist assessments through the NHS such as the academy nurse, child development clinic, audiology, diabetes nurse, enuresis clinic. - Observation and advice from CLASS